Bangladesh Knitwear Manufacturers and Exporters Association

 The Bangladesh Knitwear Manufacturers and Exporters Association or BKMEA is a national trade organization of Knitwear manufacturers in Bangladesh and is located in Dhaka, Bangladesh.
-Member of Parliament Salim Osman is the president of the body.
-It is one of the main organisations which is expanding the ready-made garments industry of Bangladesh, and assisting the government and labour organisations to frame policy guidelines for this industry.
+Mohammad Hatem is the president of the body, who has been playing a vital role for the Bangladesh RMG industry in the national and international level.
+He is a prominent business leader of the country.
+It is one of the main organizations which is expanding the ready-made garments industry of Bangladesh, and assisting the government and labour organizations to frame policy guidelines for this industry.
 Although there are some criticism related to the commitment of the members of this organisation to raise the labour and environmental conditions within this industry, it is almost impossible to sustainably grow this industry without this organisation's firm contribution and meaningful programs.

 History

 BKMEA was founded in 1996.
 It has its own research unit.
 BKMEA in a partnership with Save The Children has a program to eliminate child labor in the factories of its members.
 It works with Deutsche Gesellschaft für Internationale Zusammenarbeit to improve labor conditions in Bangladesh garments factories.